cmsmart2/GIPHY_API/README.md

 WHY THE PROJECT IS USEFUL

-The GifTastic project fulfills a homework assignment for University of Kansas Coding Boot Camp, August 2019 to February 2020.
+The project fulfills a homework assignment for University of Kansas Coding Boot Camp, August 2019 to February 2020.
 Besides continuing to work with jQuery and JavaScript, with this assignment, I also began learning how to work with AJAX requests and the GIPHY API to write items dynamically to the DOM without a browser page refresh.

 HOW YOU CAN GET STARTED WITH THE PROJECT